The Texas Chain Saw Massacre: Filming

 The primary filming location was an early 1900s farmhouse located on Quick Hill Road near Round Rock, Texas, where the La Frontera development is now located.
-The small budget and concerns over high-cost equipment rentals meant the crew filmed seven days a week, up to 16 hours a day.
-The environment was humid and the cast and crew found conditions tough; temperatures peaked at 110°F (43 °C) on July 26.
+The crew filmed seven days a week, up to 16 hours a day.
+The environment was hot and the cast and crew found conditions tough; temperatures peaked at 110°F (43 °C) on July 26.
 Hansen later recalled, "It was 95, 100 degrees every day during filming.
 They wouldn't wash my costume because they were worried that the laundry might lose it, or that it would change color.
 They didn't have enough money for a second costume.
 So I wore that [mask] 12 to 16 hours a day, seven days a week, for a month."

-The Texas Chain Saw Massacre was mainly shot using an Eclair NPR 16mm camera with fine-grain, low-speed film that required four times more light than modern digital cameras.
+The Texas Chain Saw Massacre was mainly shot using an Eclair NPR 16mm camera with fine-grain, low-speed Ektachrome Commercial film that required considerably more light than modern digital cameras and even most filmstocks of the day.
+This allowed more mobility and cost savings over shooting on the standard theatrical 35mm format of the time, without significant sacrifices to image quality.
 Most of the filming took place in the farmhouse, which was filled with furniture constructed from animal bones and a latex material used as upholstery to give the appearance of human skin.
 The house was not cooled, and there was little ventilation.
 The crew covered its walls with drops of animal blood obtained from a local slaughterhouse.
 Art director Robert A. Burns drove around the countryside and collected the remains of cattle and other animals in various stages of decomposition, with which he littered the floors of the house.